Take things up a notch on your next visit to the flicks with our go-to guide to the best luxury cinemas in London.

 Recently restored after being derelict for 10 years, it’s now a fresh and happening place to bring your laptop or grab a drink, even if you’re not seeing a film.

 As for the luxury cinema, you need to book Studio 4 or Studio 5.
 You’ll get sofas, armchairs, footstools and blankets.
 And once you’ve made yourself comfortable, there’s table service from the in-screen bar.

 The Castle Cinema is a lovely little cinema residing in a characterful arched building in Hackney.
 It was originally constructed in 1913 as an independent screen cinema.

-After a successful kickstarter campaign in 2016 the cinema has come full circle and has been restored back to its former glory – with swanky armchairs in the OTT auditorium, which comes complete with a ornate curved plasterwork ceiling.
+After a successful Kickstarter campaign in 2016 the cinema has come full circle and has been restored back to its former glory – with swanky armchairs in the OTT auditorium, which comes complete with an ornate curved plasterwork ceiling.